nilearn/nilearn/doc/manipulating_images/data_preparation.rst

 We will here use the Haxby dataset because it provides the original mask that we can compare the data-derived mask against.

-The first step is to generate a mask with default parameters and visualize it.
+Generate a mask with default parameters and visualize it (it is in the `mask_img_` attribute of the masker:

 .. literalinclude:: ../../examples/04_manipulating_images/plot_mask_computation.py
     :start-after: # Simple mask extraction from EPI images